Women's sports in the United States: Soccer

 The National Women's Soccer team saw the loss of the Boston Breakers in January 2018.
 The Boston Breakers were one of the earliest women's professional teams starting in 2000 under the Women's United Soccer Association.
 Despite continuing to switch leagues throughout the years, the Boston Breakers continued to find funding for the team.
-When the team folded in 2018 due to a lack of funding, the league held a draft for the players on the Boston Breakers.

-Since that setback, the NWSL is experiencing unprecedented growth and success.
-In the spring of 2024, the sale of San Diego Wave FC for a record $120 million, which doubled the past-record sale price of an NWSL team, and the anticipated sale of Angel City FC reflect the rising valuations and investment interest in the league.
+When the team folded in 2018 due to a lack of funding, the league held a draft for the players on the Boston Breakers.Since the team folded, the NWSL is experienced unprecedented growth and success.
+In the spring of 2024, San Diego Wave FC was sold for a record $120 million, which was double the past-record.
+The anticipated sale of Angel City FC reflects the rising value and investment interest in the league.
 Angel City was valued at $180 Million in March of 2024.
-New investors are contributing to a burgeoning market, as evidenced by Seattle Reign's significant sale to the Seattle Sounders.
+Since then, new investors are contributing to a flourishing market, as evidenced by Seattle Reign's significant sale to the Seattle Sounders.
 Additionally, NWSL's new $240 million media-rights deal with ESPN, CBS, Amazon, and Scripps Sports has significantly boosted viewership by 95%.
-The league's expansion to 14 teams and increased match attendance, crossing one million attendees faster than ever in 2024, further underline its growing popularity.
-With a 98% rise in sponsorships and plans for future expansions, the NWSL is solidifying its position as a major player in the sports industry, reflecting both robust investor confidence and a burgeoning global market for women's soccer.
+The league's expansion to 14 teams and increased match attendance crossed one million attendees.
+This was faster than ever in 2024, which further underlines its growing popularity.
+With a 98% rise in sponsorships and plans for future expansions, the NWSL is solidifying its position as a major player in the sports industry, reflecting both robust investor confidence and an expanding global market for women's soccer.